 When in networking mode, either attending events meant for networking or simply where networking opportunities arise, think of children in schoolyards who playfully ask, “What’s your favourite colour?”
 This memory in mind, ask others, “What do you do?”
-Listen to their responses carefully to inform you what to say as you tailor your response when asked the same question reciprocally.
+Listen to their responses carefully to inform you what to say as you tailor your response when your turn comes to anwer the same question.
 Then, apply the four-part formula above for a compelling elevator speech.
 Aim to generate a conversation in which you get to learn about each person you’ve approached.
 See how many more ask for your business card to follow up, then how many lead to new sales.

 - Glenn R Harrington, Articulate Consultants Inc.